Governors

 Sometimes the governing body is referred to as the critical friend of the school.
 It is a strategic role.
 Governors are not involved in the day to day running of the school: that is the responsibility of the headteacher.

-Information about Governor meetings and attendance can be seen below.
+Further Information about our Governance can be seen below.